 No matter how good you are at something, if the nerves kick in, you can seem to forget everything you know.
 It’s like someone who can sing getting stage fright and freezing up.
 Even experts can be the victim of a bad case of nerves and lose their courage or their skills and ability.
 So, set yourself up to be less nervous about the test, and you are more likely to get through it without a hitch.

-One trick that can help you not be nervous during your actual driving test is to envision you are with someone less ‘intimidating’ than the law enforcement agent who is administering the test.
+One trick that can help you not be nervous during your actual driving test is to envision you are with someone less ‘intimidating’ than the examiner who is administering the test.
 It can be easy to suddenly feel like nothing more than a bundle of nerves when under the close supervision of an authority figure.
 It doesn’t help when one is giving you a test that can be equally nerve wracking.
 So, pretend you are actually just in the car with your dear, sweet grandmother who would have nothing but praise for you or imagine cheering friends at the back seat!

 Envision you are driving with your granny

 Keep in mind, no matter how foreboding that officer of the law may look in his or her uniform, there is a good chance he or she is someone’s dotting mother or comical father when off duty.
 Tap into seeing your driving partner in this way and you just may be able to believe it.
+Just don’t get too friendly and always keep an eye on the speed limit!

 So, the night before the test do a little review and maybe even a practice driving run.
 Then, be easy on yourself and set yourself up for success.
 Make sure you eat well and go to bed at a decent hour so you can get a good night’s sleep.
 This carries over into the next morning and day.